-Students enrolled in the PACT Program at Delaware Valley College must successfully complete 21 credit hours of required education courses, corresponding field experiences which meet the competencies required by the Department of Pennsylvania.
+Students enrolled in the PACT Program at Delaware Valley University must successfully complete 21 credit hours of required education courses, corresponding field experiences which meet the competencies required by the Department of Pennsylvania.
 Students must also successfully complete a semester of supervised full time student teaching.

 The seven required courses are offered in an accelerated format and follow a rotating schedule.
 Student teaching occurs once all courses and field experience requirements are successfully completed.
 An Application for Student Teaching is required by the deadline date to be placed in a student teaching position.